adamcee/per-scholas-react-course/README.md

 6. Make the header nav section links [relative links](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Creating_hyperlinks#absolute_versus_relative_urls) to their main content sections, **i.e. clicking on "About" should take you to the "About" section of your page.
 Google "relative links" if the above link isn't helpful.

+#### Next, give your page structure with flexbox!

-7. **This is the guts of your assignment.** Use CSS Flexbox to structure your portfolio page!
+**This is the guts of your assignment.** Use CSS Flexbox to structure your portfolio page!
 We want a similar structure to the example site.
 I recommend reading [A complete guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 Additional resources are [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox), [and here](https://github.com/afonsopacifer/awesome-flexbox).
 Break this task down like so:

 1. First, apply flexbox put the header at the top of the page, and everything else below the header.
 2. Then, use flexbox to create your three column-layout (left, center, right).
 3. Next use flexbox to create the "content sections" of the center column.
 4. Now make sure your first "Hero Section" with the large text is styled well.